larsensong/alx-system_engineering-devops/0x1A-application_server/README.md

 In an actual production environment the application server will be configured to start upon startup in a system initialization script.
 This will be covered in the advanced tasks.
 You will probably need to reboot your server (by using the command $ sudo reboot) to have Nginx publicly accessible

+            3.Add a route with query parameters Building on what you did in the previous tasks, let’s expand our web application by adding another service for Gunicorn to handle.
+In AirBnB_clone_v2/web_flask/6-number_odd_or_even, the route /number_odd_or_even/<int:n> should already be defined to render a page telling you whether an integer is odd or even.
+You’ll need to configure Nginx to proxy HTTP requests to the route /airbnb-dynamic/number_odd_or_even/(any integer) to a Gunicorn instance listening on port 5001.
+The key to this exercise is getting Nginx configured to proxy requests to processes listening on two different ports.
+You are not expected to keep your application server processes running.
+If you want to know how to run multiple instances of Gunicorn without having multiple terminals open, see tips below.

+Requirements:

+Nginx must serve this page both locally and on its public IP on port 80.
+Nginx should proxy requests to the route /airbnb-dynamic/number_odd_or_even/(any integer) the process listening on port 5001.
+Include your Nginx config file as 3-app_server-nginx_config.
+Tips:

+Check out these articles/docs for clues on how to configure Nginx: Understanding Nginx Server and Location Block Selection Algorithms, Understanding Nginx Location Blocks Rewrite Rules, Nginx Reverse Proxy.
+In order to spin up a Gunicorn instance as a detached process you can use the terminal multiplexer utility tmux.
+Enter the command tmux new-session -d 'gunicorn --bind 0.0.0.0:5001 web_flask.6-number_odd_or_even:app' and if successful you should see no output to the screen.
+You can verify that the process has been created by running pgrep gunicorn to see its PID.
+Once you’re ready to end the process you can either run tmux a to reattach to the processes, or you can run kill <PID> to terminate the background process by ID.